-Private equity firms are a big target for hackers due to the amount of personal and financial data being handled.
-Because of this, it’s critical for firms to invest now in cybersecurity to build a strong foundation and grow a culture of security for the future.
+Private equity firms are in fact a big target for bad actors due to the amount of personal and financial data they handle.
+Because of this, it’s critical for firms to improve their cybersecurity culture and technology and grow a culture of security within the organization.

-Private equity firms have become major targets for hackers due to the sensitivity of the information they handle like financial and personal data.
-Here are some of the most common attacks pointed at private equity firms and the threats they pose to firms, their portfolio companies, and investors.
+Here are some of the most common attacks directed at private equity firms and the threats they pose to firms, their portfolio companies, and investors:

-Because of the amount of sensitive information being used by firms, ransomware is a common form of malware used in the industry.
+Because of the amount of sensitive information being used by equity firms such as bank account numbers, personal addresses, or account information; ransomware is a common form of malware used in the industry.
 Hackers will steal data and hold it until a cash ransom is paid before releasing it.

-Not only will this cost firms a lot of money, but it also affects the trust of their investors and can do irreparable harm to their reputation.
+Not only will this cost firms a lot of money, but it also affects the trust of their investors and can cause irreparable harm to their reputation.

 Spyware is also a big concern in private equity as it secretly records your actions, capturing passwords, login info, financial data, and private market and research data.

-Next-gen antivirus and having fully updated software are two ways to protect yourself against malware threats.
+Next-gen antivirus and having fully updated software are two ways to protect your organization against malware threats.
 It is also important to have a backup plan in the event of an attack to re-establish key systems and preserve data.

 As with many industries, phishing is a major concern in private equity and has resulted in major data breaches, stolen money, and identity theft.
 The main way that hackers use phishing to attack PE firms is through impersonation emails asking for private data like financial information, personally identifiable information, and more.

-Firms can protect themselves against phishing through awareness training that focuses on helping employees spot the signs of a phishing email and by encrypting data and using access management tools to control who has access to certain information.
+Firms can protect themselves against phishing through cybersecurity awareness training that focuses on helping employees spot the signs of a phishing email and by encrypting data and using access management tools to control who has access to sensitive data and accounts.

 Stolen Data and Money

-In 2020, the Internet Crime Complain Center reported that more than $4.1 billion was lost in cybercrime attacks.
-When hackers know that money is involved, it creates a target, and PE firms are dead in the center and, without proper security measures, are very vulnerable.
+The Internet Crime Complain Center reported that more than $4.1 billion was lost in cybercrime attacks in 2020.
+When hackers know that money is involved, it creates a target, and PE firms are dead in the center.
+Without proper cybersecurity measures these private equity firms are very vulnerable.

-Why It’s Important for Firms to Invest in Cybersecurity
+Why It’s Important for Private Equity Firms to Invest in Cybersecurity

 Protecting Customer Data